JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/resharper-to-rider/nuget-package-management/index.md

 thumbnail: ./thumbnail.png
 ---

-We can find the greatest strength of every modern development stack in its community, more precisely, in its open-source offerings.
-For .NET Developers, we can access the breadth of community know-how through the NuGet package service.
+We can find the greatest strength of every modern development stack in its community.
+More precisely, in its open-source offerings.
+For .NET Developers, we can access the breadth of community know-how through NuGet.
 Visual Studio users will likely be familiar with the NuGet tool window, where developers can manage existing dependencies or add new ones.

 ![Visual Studio's NuGet Tool Window](./1-visual-studio-nuget-window.png)

 In Visual Studio's NuGet tool window, we can see the package's name, its authors, current version, license, and additional metadata to help the user understand more about the dependency.
 We can also manage the sources Visual Studio will use to search and download the packages.

-When we install a package, the NuGet process will update the appropriate project (.csproj) targets with our selected package's information.
+When we install a package, the NuGet process will update the appropriate project (`.csproj`) targets with our selected package's information.

 ![JetBrains Rider's NuGet Tool Window](./2-rider-nuget-tool-window.png)